Samsung executive confirms release window for its ambitious trifold phone

 Speaking to the media at IFA in Berlin, Samsung's head of mobile, TM Roh, confirmed that the development of this ambitious new device is in the "final stage."
 He went on to say that the company plans to release it "by the end of this year."
 While there’s no specific date, that gives us a three-month window.
 Don’t expect a global launch, however.
 All signs point to this first-generation device, possibly called the Galaxy Z TriFold, being a limited release in select markets to test the waters before a wider launch next year.

-Samsung is offering its all-new 256GB Galaxy S25 FE with a free storage upgrade, saving you $60.
-In addition, you can trade in an eligible device to save up to an extra $400.
-This is the perfect choice if you want a powerful phone without overspending, so act fast and save now!
+Samsung is offering its all-new 256GB Galaxy S25 FE at a pretty sweet price.
+Right now, you can trade in an eligible device to save up to an extra $400.
+Alternatively, you can save $100 on the device with no trade-in whatsoever.

 So, why does another foldable matter?
 Well, it’s all about pushing the envelope.
 The foldable market has largely settled into two camps: the book-style Fold and the clamshell Flip.
 Samsung is looking to join the next big category before competitors like Huawei — which has already released the second version of their trifold device — completely monopolizes the market for this type of device.
 This is Samsung trying to catch up and possibly lead in this category.